 Decisions concerning Vienna's water are made by Town Council.
-Regular Council meetings are generally held the first and third Monday of the month (except July and August) at 8 p.m. in Council Chambers at Town Hall.
+Regular Council meetings generally are held the first and third Monday of each month (except in July and August) at 8 p.m. in Council Chambers at Town Hall.

-The Town's meeting and event calendar is available for review at viennava.gov/calendar.aspx.
+The Town's meeting and event calendar is available for review at viennava.gov/getting-to-know-vienna/town-calendar.